noamgariani11/picoCTF-2024-Writeup/Binary Explotation/format-string-1.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-format-string-1).

 Can connect via this command: `nc mimas.picoctf.net 57322`

 This payload of many `%p` values with commas could be sent to get the relevant values.